MrZhuNi/salome_shape/src/FeaturesPlugin/doc/smashFeature.rst

 Smash
 =====

+The feature Smash implements a boolean operation for smashing a set of main objects by a set of tool objects.

 To a create boolean opration Smash in the active part:

 #. select in the Main Menu *Features - > Smash* item  or